microsoft/code-with-engineering-playbook/ml-fundamentals/ml-feasibility-study.md

 ## When are ML feasibility studies useful?

-Every engagement with a ML component, potentially excluding purely ML Ops engagements focusing on operationalization of existing solutions, can benefit from a ML feasibility study early in the project.
+Every engagement with a ML component, potentially excluding pure ML Ops engagements, can benefit from a ML feasibility study early in the project.

 Architectural discussions can still occur in parallel as the team works towards a gaining solid understanding and definition of what will be built.

 Feasibility studies can last between 3-12 weeks, depending on specific problem details, volume of data, state of the data etc. Starting with a 3 week milestone might be useful, during which it can be determined how much more time, if any, is required for completion.

 ## Who collaborates on ML feasibility studies?

-Collaboration from individuals with diverse skillsets is desired at this stage, including data scientists, data engineers, software engineers and PMs.
+Collaboration from individuals with diverse skillsets is desired at this stage, including data scientists, data engineers, software engineers, PMs and domain experts.
 It embraces the use of engineering fundamentals, with some flexibility.
 For example, not all experimentation requires full test coverage and code review.
 Experimentation is typically not part of a CI/CD pipeline.
 Artifacts may live in the master branch as a folder excluded from the CI/CD pipeline, or as a separate experimental branch, depending on customer/team preferences.

 ## What do ML feasibility studies entail?

 ### ML problem definition and desired outcome

-* Ensuring that the problem is complex enough that coding rules or manual scaling is unrealistic
+* Ensure that the problem is complex enough that coding rules or manual scaling is unrealistic
 * Clear definition of the problem from the ML perspective
 * Definition of precisely what will the ML component solve

+### Data access

+* Verify that the full team has access to the data
+* Set up a dedicated and/or restricted environment if required
+* Perform any required de-identification or redaction of sensitive information
+* Understand data acess requirements (retention, role-based access, etc.)

 ### Data discovery